Marquee Builder, to begin constructing your first Marquee.

 Amanda Ingram

-Amanda Ingram (ensemble) holds a Ph.D. in Instructional Leadership from UA, an M.S. in Education from City University of New York, and a B.A. from UC San Diego.
+Amanda Ingram holds a PhD in Instructional Leadership from UA, an M.S. in Education from City University of New York, and a B.A. from UC San Diego.
 A passionate advocate for education, she spends her days supporting the lifelong learning journey of adults through UA Online, New College LifeTrack, CELL, and OLLI.
 This is her second stage appearance, following her ensemble role in Anything Goes with Theatre Tuscaloosa, where she earned the T. Earle Johnson Newcomer of the Year Award.
 She loved the Theatre Tuscaloosa community so much that she is now a member of the Board of Directors.
 Amanda thanks her family for their support, especially Andrew, who is the reason she is in this show.

 Andrew Ingram